Submersible/node-figs/README.md

 ### Parent directory clobbering

-Finally, you can club children by creating a `config.js` or `config.json` in a parent directory.
+Finally, you can club children!
+To do so, create `clobber.js` or `clobber.json` in a parent directory.
 This works in the exact opposite of the config inheritance, think of it as seniority.

-This is useful for when you're working on multiple projects, and you want to clobber all those mofos at once, and you're too lazy to use an environment variable.
+This is useful for when you're working on multiple projects, and you want to clobber multiple projects at once, and you're too lazy to use an environment variable.

 **For example:**